p3732/arrival_film_analysis/src/chapter4 free will.md

 ## The Choices
 The following is an analysis of how and on what basis characters make decisions during the story and whether they act the way they do because of free will or because they are determined to.
-As what lead captain Marks to make the decision of placing a bomb inside the spaceship has already extensively been dealt with in the previous chapter, the remaining three major choices to be investigated are:
+As what lead Captain Marks to make the decision of placing a bomb inside the spaceship has already extensively been dealt with in the previous chapter, the remaining three major choices to be investigated are:

-* The Heptapod's choice to come to earth.
+* The Heptapod's choice to come to Earth.

 * Ian's choice to leave Louise.